roedesh/kobotracker/README.md

 - Kobo Libra H2O

+## Running unit tests

+You can run the unit tests with the following command: `go test ./...`.
+It will show the warning `cannot find -lfbink`, but this can be ignored.

 ## Building from scratch

 **NOTE:** To build this app, you will need a Linux machine.
 The koxtoolchain fails to build on other platforms.
 You might be able to get it to build on MacOS, but it would probably be best to use a virtual machine instead.